bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-01-17-newsletter.md

   to v0 segwit to allow older programs to continue to access blocks and transactions in stripped format (without any segwit fields).
-At this point, all programs should be updated to handle segwit transactions and this option should no longer be needed.
+At this point, all programs should be updated to handle segwit transactions and this option should no longer be needed. {% assign timestamp="1:00:08" %}

 - [Eclair #2808][] updates the `open` command with  a `--fundingFeeBudgetSatoshis` parameter that defines the maximum amount